-- 12. Turn the pump OFF. - 13.
+- 10. Turn the pump OFF. - 11.
 Let the solution remain in the system for at least four hours when disinfecting with 50 PPM residual chlorine.
-If a shorter time period is desired, then a 100 PPM chlorine concentration should be permitted to sit in the system for at least one hour.
-For complete fresh water tank sanitization, driving your motorhome for a short distance will allow the sanitizing solution to splash around all sides of the tank. - 14.
-After the required sanitization period, drain the chlorine solution from the fresh water system (see Draining the Fresh Water System). - 15.
+If a shorter time period is desired, then a 100 PPM chlorine concentration should be permitted to sit in the system for at least one hour. - \ NOTE: For complete fresh water tank sanitization, driving your motor home for a short distance will allow the sanitizing solution to splash around all sides of the tank. - 12.
+After the required sanitization period, drain the chlorine solution from the fresh water system (see Draining the Fresh Water System). - 13.
 Re-fill the fresh water tank.
 Verify that the city water valve is in the horizontal (fill tank) position (Fig. 1).
-Refer to Step 6 above to fill the fresh water tank. - 16.
+Refer to Step 6 above to fill the fresh water tank. - 14.
 Turn water source OFF.
 Set the city water valve back to the vertical (city water) position.
 Water source should attach to the City Water inlet.
 Turn the water source ON.
 Water Pump Backflow Valve should be turned OFF.
 Open all faucets (including outside shower) to flush all the water lines with fresh water (pump is not used for this).
-Water heater bypass should still be set to BYPASS (to prevent water from entering the water heater). - 17.
+Water heater bypass should still be set to BYPASS. - 15.
 Drain the fresh water system again (see Draining the Fresh Water System).
 Re-fill the fresh water tank with potable water.
 Turn the water heater bypass valves to the NOR-MAL position (hot & cold supply valves ON, middle valve OFF) to allow water into the Aqua-Hot water heater.
 Detach the outside shower hose.